This just may be the cutest, tiniest basket you've ever seen. And the amazing part is it's super functional and useful!

 Sun and fading - Due to being all natural fibers, keep dyed products out of direct sunlight for long periods of time to avoid natural fading.
 All natural products with little or no coloring do well in direct sunlight.

 Baskets have widespread uses and styles for almost any area of domestic life: simple woven goods are often used to create kitchen and farm storage for sorting beans or separating seeds, plates for local foods like posho (cornmeal porridge), bedding or floor mats, and wall coverings.
 More refined forms of basketry are often used to store jewelry, coins and other smaller items.
-The finest baskets are considered works of art, sometimes used as props in local dances or as personal ornaments.
+The finest baskets are considered works of art, sometimes used as props in Rwandan dances or as personal ornaments.

 Kazi exists to create high demand for expertly woven goods from skilled artisans.